rschramm9/MOTUS_KIOSK/documentation/2_CONFIGURATION_GUIDE.md

 Find your ProjectID, then click on the link that takes you to your project's description.
 Look for the item named "Receivers" and click the link next to it saying ""(Table)".
 Locate the ID# for your active receiver deployment. ( *NOTE: a Receiver may have multiple Deployments - we are looking for the currently active **deploymentID, (not the receiverID**) )*

-Note: If you want your kiosk to display detections from multiple receivers, simply make a list of the all of the active ReceiverDeploymentIDs  and names to use in the next step.
+**TIP:** If you want your kiosk to display detections from multiple receivers, simply make a list of the all of the active ReceiverDeploymentIDs and names to use in the next step.

 ##### 1.3 Find a suitable logo for your main page.